Beauty Standards Make Me Ashamed Of My Features — & AI Makes It Worse

 AdvertisementADVERTISEMENT

-Unsurprisingly, people are worried that AI influencers of colour may take opportunities away from real minorities.
+Unsurprisingly, people are worried that AI influencers of color may take opportunities away from real minorities.
 It’s little wonder that the launch of AI influencer and “editor” Reem sparked similar concerns.
-“Research tells us that women of colour are almost completely locked out of the UK news industry, making them effectively invisible,” explains Perdita Nouril, beauty editor at Women’s Health UK.
-“When living, breathing women of colour find it harder than their white counterparts to jump onto the journalist ladder, opting to create fake women of colour reinforces that glass ceiling.”
+“Research tells us that women of color are almost completely locked out of the UK news industry, making them effectively invisible,” explains Perdita Nouril, beauty editor at Women’s Health UK.
+“When living, breathing women of color find it harder than their white counterparts to jump onto the journalist ladder, opting to create fake women of color reinforces that glass ceiling.”
 AI perpetuates unrealistic beauty standards that undo all the hard work that has been done to broaden definitions of beauty in recent years, adds Nouril.

 AdvertisementADVERTISEMENT